GloryyrolG/GloryyrolG.github.io/_news/announcement_2.md

 inline: true
 related_posts: false
 ---
-Passed the Qualification Examination with the work "Towards Understanding In-Distribution and Out-Of-Distribution of Deep Learning with Deep Generative Models"
+One work "Towards Understanding In-Distribution and Out-Of-Distribution of Deep Learning with Deep Generative Models" passed the Qualification Examination